 Updated and Approved May 7, 2020

-The American Federation of Teachers (“AFT”) requires all of its members, officers, employees, and volunteers to observe high standards of personal ethics and legal compliance in conducting their duties and responsibilities.
-As employees and representatives of AFT, we must practice honesty and integrity in carrying out our responsibilities and comply with applicable policies, laws and regulations.
+The American Federation of Teachers Guild, Local 1931 (“Guild”) requires all of its members, officers, employees, and volunteers to observe high standards of personal ethics and legal compliance in conducting their duties and responsibilities.
+Employees and representatives of the Guild, must practice honesty and integrity in carrying out their responsibilities and comply with applicable policies, laws, and regulations.

-This Whistleblower Policy is intended to encourage and enable employees and others to raise serious concerns internally so that the AFT can address and correct inappropriate conduct and actions.
-It is the responsibility of all AFT Executive Council members, AFT officers and AFT employees to report known or suspected ethical or legal violations.
+This Whistleblower Policy is intended to encourage and enable employees and others of the union community to raise serious concerns internally so that the Guild can address and correct inappropriate conduct and actions.
+It is the responsibility of all Guild Executive Council members, Guild officers and Guild employees to report known or suspected ethical or legal violations.

-No person who in good faith reports a known or suspected violation shall be subjected to retaliation, intimidation, harassment or other adverse action.
-Any person entitled to protection who believes that he or she is the subject of any form of retaliation for such participation should report the same as a violation of, and in accordance with, this Whistleblower Policy.
+No person who in good faith reports a known or suspected violation shall be subjected to retaliation, intimidation, harassment, or other adverse action.
+Any person entitled to protection who believes that they are the subject of any form of retaliation for such participation should report the same as a violation of, and in accordance with, this Whistleblower Policy.

 An AFT employee who retaliates against someone who has reported a violation in good faith or who, in good faith, has cooperated with the investigation of a violation is subject to serious disciplinary measures up to and including termination of employment.

+The Guild has an open-door policy and encourages employees and others of the union community to share their questions, concerns, suggestions, or complaints.
+A person who believes they have been subjected to or affected by retaliatory conduct by an agent of the Guild for (1) reporting known or suspected ethical or legal violations, or (2) for participating in an investigation of a violation, should report such conduct to the Guild President.
+If the Guild President is the subject of the complaint, the person should report the complaint to the Guild Grievance Chair (in such circumstances the Grievance Chair will replace the President through this policy).

-The AFT has an open-door policy and encourages employees to share their questions, concerns, suggestions or complaints.
-AFT’s President is responsible for ensuring that all complaints about ethical or legal violations are processed, investigated, and, wherever possible, resolved.
-The AFT President will collaborate with the AFT Executive Council to select an investigative committee of disinterested individuals.
-Officers and managerial employees are required to report complaints and concerns about known or suspected ethical and legal violations in writing to the President, who has the responsibility to investigate all reported complaints.
-If the AFT President is the subject of the complaint, you are encouraged to speak with the AFT Grievance Chair.
+The Guild President is responsible for ensuring that all complaints about ethical or legal violations are processed, investigated, and, wherever possible, resolved.
+The Guild President will collaborate with the Guild Executive Council to select an investigative committee of disinterested individuals.
+Officers and managerial employees are required to report complaints and concerns about known or suspected ethical and legal violations in writing to the Guild President, who has the responsibility to process and investigate all reported complaints consistent with the policy above.

-Anyone filing a written complaint concerning a violation or suspected violation must be acting in good faith and have reasonable grounds for believing the information provided constitutes a violation.
+Anyone filing a written complaint concerning a violation or suspected violation must be acting in good faith and have reasonable grounds supported by evidence for believing the information provided constitutes a violation.
 Any knowingly false or malicious allegations will be viewed as a serious disciplinary offense.
+Guild members that make knowingly false or malicious allegations may be subject to disciplinary action under the Guild Member Discipline Policy.

 Violations or suspected violations may be reported on a confidential basis.
 Reports of violations or suspected violations will be kept confidential to the extent possible, with the understanding that a complaint requires an adequate investigation.